intlify/srvmid/packages/hono/docs/functions/useTranslation.md

 }>>>>;
 ```

-use translation function in event handler
+use translation function in handler

 ## Type Parameters